• Skip to main content

 ✔Helpful tips

-• Mix in salt and toasted sesame oil while rice is still warm.
-Heat it slightly using the microwave before mixing in seasonings if your rice has cooled completely.
+• Season rice while warm - Heat it slightly using the microwave before mixing in seasonings if your rice has cooled completely.

-• If you do not have a sushi mat, simply roll your kimbap tightly, while gently applying pressure with your hands to make sure that everything is tucked in nicely.
+• Making it without a bamboo mat - If you do not have a sushi mat, simply roll your kimbap tightly while gently applying pressure with your hands to ensure that everything is tucked in nicely.

-• Use wet hands while handling the rice as it tends to be quite sticky.
+• Wet your fingers - Especially when handling rice as it tends to be quite sticky.
 I like keeping a small bowl of water beside me while rolling my gimbap.

-• Do not overstuff your vegan kimbap.
-If you find that you are having a hard time wrapping them, the chances are that you had added too much filling.
+• Do not overstuff kimbap - If you find that you are having a hard time wrapping them, you might have added too much filling.
+Remove some fillings and try rolling again.

 🥒Other filling ideas